NWinocur/nomination_predictor/README.md

 This project does the following:

-1. Scrapes the US Courts website for pages (HTML and PDFs) containing information about judicial vacancies
+1. Scrapes the US Courts website for pages (HTML and PDFs) containing information about judicial vacancies.
+The pages are specified via `config.py`
 2. Extracts information from those pages by parsing year-level pages to look for links to month-level pages, then following those links to the month-level pages to look for their links to HTML tables and/or PDFs of vacancy data.
+Web scraping, following links to HTML pages and PDFs, and parsing HTML tables and PDFs is the primary responsibility of `dataset.py`
+3. Stores that information in a raw data folder.
+By default, `config.py` specifies that these CSV files are stored in `data/raw`.
+Despite the name "CSV" the data uses a different character as a delimiter because characters such as `,` and `.` and `-` and `/` are ubiquitous throughout the original source's fields.
-3. Stores that information in a pandas dataframe or dataframes to use as input for data cleaning.
+4. Reads in those raw data files to build a pandas dataframe or dataframes to use as input for data cleaning.
-4. Cleans the data to uniquely identify vacancy incidents and tidy away duplicates.  (e.g. If a vacancy existed in one month for a specified courti, previously-sitting judge, date vacancy began, etc., and that vacancy exists in future months, it is inferred that it's the same incident.
-Eventually, on a later month, the vacancy may appear again with a newly-named nominee, who may or may not yet be confirmed; this is likewise treated as the same vacancy, so long as the vacancy start date, previously sitting judge, and court are the same.)
+5. Cleans the data to uniquely identify vacancy incidents and tidy away duplicates.
+This is the primary responsibility of `data_cleaning.py`
+6. Feature-engineers data not existing in the raw data, but which is necessary for training a machine learning model.
+This is the primary responsibility of `features.py`
-4. Builds a machine learning model to predict the likely time estimate until a nomination occurs or a nomination is confirmed for a judicial vacancy.
+7. Trains a machine learning model to predict the likely time estimate until a nomination occurs or a nomination is confirmed for a judicial vacancy.
+This is the primary responsibility of `modeling.py`
-5. Builds a Streamlit webapp with which users can obtain estimates given their inputs (e.g. the type of vacancy, the court, the circuit, etc.) for an existing or hypothetical vacancy.
+8. Builds a Streamlit webapp with which users can obtain estimates given their inputs (e.g. the type of vacancy, the court, the circuit, etc.) for an existing or hypothetical vacancy.
+This webapp makes calls to `predict.py` which performs inference using the trained model.

 ## Project Organization